 Among the obvious differences in performance, these two graphics cards also have some similarities.
 And of course, we are not talking about the price.

 Although the digits that are written in graphics card specification might not seem like a big difference, they can actually greatly affect the performance.
-For example, the difference between 6GB and 11GB of memory has a significant impact on performance, as well as the difference in FPS they achieve in certain games.
+For example, the difference between 6GB and 11GB of memory has a significant impact on performance.
+In addition, it also affects the difference in FPS they achieve in certain games.

 A lower performance graphics card can lead to low framerate, which can greatly affect the gaming experience.
 Also, a frame drop can easily be noticed even at high frame rates, and if it’s frequent, it can also significantly affect the experience negatively.
 The best advice is to use a frame locker in that case, for the smoothest gameplay.